Protection Paladin Mythic+ Guide

 - Unrelenting Charger fixes a lot of mobility issues for Protection Paladin by providing a 2 second longer Divine Steed and increasing your movement speed by an additional 30% for the first 3 seconds.

-- Sacred Weapon is a damaging buff that has a chance to deal Holy damage or heal nearby targets.
-The effect is increased when Sacred Weapon strikes 1 target and is reduced above 5 targets.
-It also lasts 20 seconds.
+- Sacred Weapon: A damaging buff that has a chance to deal Holy damage to nearby enemies and lasts 20 seconds.
+The effect is increased on single-target and reduced when striking more than 5 targets.

 - Holy Armaments has 2 charges and rotates from Holy Bulwark to Sacred Weapon.